 Great Barrier Reef

-The reef consists of many billions of tiny organisms, known as coral polyps.
-The Great Barrier Reef supports a staggering array of diverse marine life and flora and is the largest single structure created by living organisms.
+Many billions of tiny organisms, known as coral polyps, make up the reef it supports a staggering array of different marine life and flora and is the most massive single structure created by living organisms.

 In 1981 it was designated as a World Heritage Site and was listed among the seven natural wonders of the world.
 The Queensland National Trust has made it an official icon of the state.

-For many thousands of years, the Great Barrier Reef has been visited by Australian Aboriginal and Torres Strait Islanders.
-It is an essential part of their culture, belief systems and spirituality.
+The Great Barrier Reef has been part of the culture for Australian Aboriginal and Torres Strait Islanders for tens of thousands of years.
+It is an integral part of their culture, belief systems and spirituality.

 There are more than 1,500 species of fish living on the Great Barrier Reef, including the clown-fish, red bass, red-throat emperor, and several types of coral trout and snapper.
 It also hosts 17 species of sea snake in warm waters of up to 50 metres deep.
 They are much more common in the southern area of the reef than in its northern section.